RULE 69A-51.010 CODES ADOPTED

 All Children's Hospital 113821-10 Full Statement

 The Declaratory Statement concludes that the subject property is subject to the Boiler Code because it is located on the hospital campus, and serves the hospital.
 The definitions of “public assembly locations” and “other locations open to the general public,” make clear that areas surrounding the hospital where the public is allowed or invited to gather are included.

-Rex S. Burch on Behalf of the United States General Services Adminstration
+Rex S. Burch on Behalf of the United States General Services Administration

 117932-11-FM Full Statement

-The Declaratory Statement concludes that the Boiler Safety act does not require a certificate f compentency for companies or personnel performing boiler inspections at federally owned property unless Congress has provided that such property is subject to state boiler inspection laws.
+The Declaratory Statement concludes that the Boiler Safety Act does not require a Certificate of Competency for companies or personnel performing boiler inspections at federally owned property unless Congress has provided that such property is subject to state boiler inspection laws.